Eulerian Multiphase (EMP)

 Eulerian Multiphase Mixture

-With the release of STAR-CCM+ v9.04, a new multiphase model has been added within the Eulerian framework - the Eulerian Multiphase Mixture model.
-This is a lightweight model that solves a single set of transport equations for the momentum, mass and energy transport of a mixture, which is made of a liquid and it's vapor, typically water and steam.
+The Eulerian Multiphase Mixture model is a lightweight model that solves a single set of transport equations for the momentum, mass and energy transport of a mixture, which is made of a liquid and it's vapor, typically water and steam.

 Volume Of Fluid (VOF) Model